• Skip to primary navigation

 ingredients

-This is a summary of the ingredients needed to make Ninja Foodi spaghetti, as well as possible options for substitution.
+This is a summary of the ingredients needed to make Ninja Foodi spaghetti bolognese, as well as possible options for substitution.
 See the full measurements in the recipe card provided below.

 An overhead picture of the ingredients needed to make Ninja Foodi Spaghetti